Qazeer/artefacts.help/pages/azure/required_privileges.md

     aforementioned groups through the
     [Exchange administration portal](https://admin.exchange.microsoft.com/).

+    If the required rights are not correctly granted to the user conducting the log collection, the following error will arise:

+    ```
+    Search-UnifiedAuditLog : The term 'Search-UnifiedAuditLog' is not recognized as the name of a cmdlet, function, script file, or operable program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
+    ```

   - Azure subscription (for retrieving `Azure Activity logs` for the given subscription): `Log Analytics Reader` role.